My Mind Is for Sale

 "My Mind Is for Sale" is a song by American musician Jack Johnson.
-The song was released on July 14, 2017, and is the lead single for his seventh studio album All the Light Above It Too.
+The song was released on July 14, 2017, and is the lead single for his seventh studio album, All the Light Above It Too.

 Production

 The song, and album was produced by long time companion with Jack Johnson, Robbie Lackritz, and recorded at "Mango Tree Studio."
 The song and album were mostly inspired by the sayings of Donald Trump, surfing, and camping.
 Also, Johnson had just recently worked on the short documentary, "Smog of the Sea," and released his song "Fragments."
 The documentary took a one-week journey through the sea to study animals, and sea creatures.
-This got Johnson thinking about what Trump has said about pollution and global warming, and has also included this in his album.
+This made Johnson think about what Trump has said about pollution and global warming, and has also included this in his album.

 Meaning

 Johnson says that the song is generally about Trump trying to put up a border wall in between the United States and Mexico.
 The song also talks about Trump's general attitude during the election.